ekampp/bronze-coast/README.md

-# bronze-coast
+# The Bronze Coast

-A roleplaying background world project
+This is an open source roleplaying background project.